People who have type 2 diabetes have a hard time using glucose (sugar) from food for energy.

 have blurry vision

 How Is Type 2 Diabetes Diagnosed?

-Doctors may check for diabetes if a person has symptoms or risk factors, like being overweight and having acanthosis.
+Doctors may check for diabetes if a child has symptoms or risk factors, like being overweight and having acanthosis.
 Different kinds of blood tests can check for diabetes, including:

 HbA1c.
 This test shows a person's average blood sugar levels over the past few months.
 It’s also called a glycosylated hemoglobin or hemoglobin A1c test.
 HbA1c of 6.5% or higher means the person may have diabetes.